-Instant Pot, Now What?
-Unless you’ve been living under a rock for the past year, you’ve heard of the Instant Pot.
-My mini “How to use the Instant Pot” tutorial, review and basic getting started guide will motivate you to start using your Instant Pot!
+Have you heard about the Instant Pot?
+My “How to Use the Instant Pot or Instant Pot, Now What?” tutorial, review and basic getting started guide will motivate you to start using your Instant Pot!
 I’ve been posting my IP cooking adventures on Insta stories and have received so many questions about using the Instant Pot.
 If you have fears or questions, or are just looking for some motivation to use your Instant Pot, you’ve come to the right place!

 Here are a few of your comments:

 I just got one too, Cant wait to see what recipes you come up with!

 For real, it scares me!
 I always use a hot pad and tongs to turn it to vent!

 You’re not the last person to buy one!
 Let me know what you think, I keep debating…

 I bought one too, this week, but I’m really nervous to use it.
 Please post what you make and how to use it!